afucher/appsrvmon/README.md

 ## Automatic re-running

-appsrvmon will restart the application server where the .ini file changes.
+appsrvmon will restart the application server whenever the .ini file changes.

 # Credits
 This tool is inspired by: [nodemon](https://github.com/remy/nodemon)